 Sec.
 5.03 President-Elect, Immediate Past-Presidents, and Vice Presidents

 The President-elect, the Immediate Past-President, and Vice Presidents shall have such powers and duties as may be assigned to them by the Board.
-In the absence of the President, the Immediate Past-President, the President-elect or the Vice Presidents, in the order designated by the Board, shall in general perform the duties of the President.
+In the absence of the President, the Immediate Past-President, the President-elect, the more recently elected Vice President, or the less recently elected Vice President as designated in this order, shall in general perform the duties of the President.

 Sec.
 5.04 Secretary

 The Secretary shall act as official secretary of all transactions of the Association, the Executive Committee, and the Board.
 Although the Secretary may seek aid from the Executive Director or others, the Secretary shall be responsible to assure the preparation and timely delivery of the minutes from such meetings for presentation to the Board for final approval.
 The Secretary shall ensure the giving and serving of all notices of the Association and shall perform all the duties customarily incident to the office of the Secretary, subject to the control of the Board, and shall perform such other duties as shall from time to time be assigned by the Board.